carlyrichmond/carlyrichmond/README.md

 Carly Richmond here!
 I am a Developer Advocate at Elastic 🥑, Frontend engineer, UX enthusiast and Agile advocate.
 Prior to joining Elastic I worked in financial services for over 10 years, in a mixture of roles including Senior Frontend Engineer, Tech Lead, People Manager and Agile Coach.

 Tech wise I am dabbling in React and the Elastic Product suite.
 Historically I've focused on Angular, Cypress and the usual web stuff.
 But I love learning new technologies and do that as much as I can.
-Especially since I moved from Desktop UI to Web UI development severak years ago.
+Especially since I moved from Desktop UI to Web UI development several years ago.

 I loves learning, supporting and mentoring other developers.
 In my spare time I share my development experiences and lessons in the pursuit of inspiring other to build impactful software in a better way.
 You can check out my musings [on my personal blog,](https://carlyrichmond.com/blog-home/) [and through my talks](https://carlyrichmond.com/talks/).